top of page

 They stop, and as I watch their dangling legs kicking in the pale water by the surface, a current pushes me toward a ridge of rocks that stretch to the ocean floor seventy-five feet below.
 And want to join them, but I worry about water getting into my snorkel and clearing my mask.

-The pink noodles and the daughter’s long, pale legs are my new safety beacons.
+The pink noodles and the daughter’s long legs are my new safety beacons.
 Fish: puffer, yellow, orange, and now a small school parting for me like a colorful billowing curtain.
-It’s an effort to take in the mystery and beauty and to not freakout about breathing while submerged in saltwater—an unnatural thing.
+It’s an effort to take in the mystery and beauty and to not freakout about breathing while submerged in water—an unnatural thing.

 My head breaks the surface.
 The ocean bobs around me, skewing my sense of direction.
 Where is the boat and everyone else?
 My eyes sweep the dynamic liquid field.
-A tiny blot; it’s the furthest away in the smattering of boats.
-Vince is maybe fifty yards from the boat and following him is the girl with the pink noodles.
-He’s shouting something I can’t hear and waving with big sweeps of his arm.
+A tiny blot; it’s the furthest away in the smattering of vessels.
+Vince is maybe fifty yards from the boat and with him is the girl and her pink noodles.
+He’s shouting something I can’t hear and waving his arm.

 My mask is slipping down, and treading water, I adjust it and put the snorkel mouthpiece back in.
 The vented top of the snorkel must have dipped beneath the surface when I brought my head up, because I inhale and briny water rushes into my mouth and down my throat, sputtering away my breath.
 I jerk my head out of the water, remove the mouthpiece, and suck in air.
 How do I clear this?
 I blow into the mouth valve.
 Face submerged again, I propel forward—breathe, one, two, and more water.

 It’s strange how the temperature changes and hitting a sudden cool pocket is chilling somehow, like there’s a spirit nearby.
 Mama?
+I dismiss the thought.
 Keep going, I should be close.

 Hazy in the wet, grainy light, the hull of a boat appears up ahead.
 I bring my head and shoulders out of the water.
 The sun has slipped behind a cloud, puffed like cotton, and the ocean has turned dark and moody.
 Flippers heavy on my feet, I tread water and look around.
-It’s a horrible realization and the pit of my stomach is a rock, weighing me down—I’ve gone the wrong direction.
+It’s a horrible realization and the pit of my stomach is a rock.
+I’ve gone the wrong direction.

 Bio